Being rude or insulting is not a police matter, says minister

 But the Home Office insisted police will continue to pursue all offences involved.

-The reforms will also make it easier to cancel the recording of a crime where there is enough evidence that there was not one committed, but require the appropriate sign-off, the department said.
+The reforms will also make it easier to cancel the recording of a crime where there is enough evidence none was committed, though such a move would again require the appropriate sign-off, the department said.

+The changes will mean the number of crimes recorded by police – who have seen sharp rises in reports of incidents like sex assaults, stalking, fraud and violence – could fall.

+But ministers said the England and Wales crime survey, which questions people about their experience of offending, will not be affected.
+The survey’s latest findings suggest the overall crime rate has declined.

+Dame Vera Baird, the former victims’ commissioner, said police need to tread carefully, reportedly telling the Daily Telegraph: “It’s quite dangerous to be messing with the accepted way of recording crime unless there is a real fundamental justification for it.”

+Andy Marsh, chief executive of the College of Policing, said officers and staff “must be able to maintain high standards and properly record and investigate reported crimes whilst not becoming bogged down in unnecessary bureaucracy”.

-Speaking for the first time since taking on the role of new NPCC chairman, Gavin Stephenson said: “Police officers must be totally focused on keeping people safe and ensuring they feel safe.
+Speaking for the first time since becoming NPCC chairman, Gavin Stephenson said: “Police officers must be totally focused on keeping people safe and ensuring they feel safe.